Law enforcement officials are required to obtain a warrant before searching a suspect’s personal belongings under the Fourth Amendment.

 At issue is whether a judge can demand the US-based software company to directly hand over emails held in another country, in this case Ireland.

-If you believe information whether physical or electronic has been improperly seized, please contact our criminal defense lawyers at (817) 900-6000.
+If you believe information whether physical or electronic has been improperly seized, please contact our criminal defense lawyers today.